NNDB

 George Putnam ...
 Himself

 Eric Michael Zee ...
-Reporter
+Northridge Field Reporter

 Pat Skipper ...
 Redneck

 Carlos Lara ...
-Farmer boy
+Farmer Kid

 Mike Monteleone ...
 Butler

 Lee Strauss ...
-Elvis fan
+Elvis Fanatic

 Lisa Star ...
-Woman on roof
+Woman on Roof

 Malcolm Danare ...
-Intellectual on roof
+Intellectual on Roof

 Arthur Brooks ...
-Trucker on roof
+Trucker on Roof

 Michael G. Moertl ...
 Thief